Clan Amir 00-02

 The foreground image of the bird is the copyright of Eric Sloan and used here with his permission.
 The background is from an image titled DSC00686Cairns.jpg uploaded to Wikipedia by Tim35 released to the public domain on 22 May, 2007.
 The manipulation, and adding of text is by Ernest Bywater.
 All rights to the cover image are reserved by the copyright owners.

 Army entry standards are below those for the Guards, many people who miss out on joining the Guards join the Army.
-On a per unit basis the Army is regarded as being about half as combat effective as the Guards, because of lower performance standards and less training.
+On a per unit basis the Army is regarded as being about half as combat effective as the Guards, because of lower performance standards and less training exercises.
 The most common Army duty is to aid the community during an emergency.
-Army HQ would like to have higher standards and training levels, but are severely restricted by parliamentary budget limits.
+Army HQ would like to have higher standards and training levels, but they’re severely restricted by parliamentary budget limits.

 The Royal Guards